Value of Information in Social Learning: Introduction

 \section{Introduction}

-In classical decision theory, an information source is considered more valuable than another if it enables an individual decision-maker to make better choices under uncertainty.
-This is established by \citeapos{blackwell1953equivalent} comparison of information structures, which evaluates information structures based on whether a single agent would always prefer one over another, regardless of their preferences.
+In classical decision theory, an information source is considered more valuable than another if it enables an individual decision maker to make better choices under uncertainty.
+This has been established by \citeapos{blackwell1953equivalent} comparison of information structures, which evaluates information structures based on whether a single agent would always prefer one over another, regardless of preferences.
+Thus, the Blackwell order provides a preference-independent criterion for comparing the value of information sources for a single decision maker.

-However, in many real-world settings, decision-makers do not rely solely on their private signals; they also acquire information from the observed actions of others.
-This creates an information externality: an individual’s decision not only influences their own outcome but also transmits information to future decision-makers.
-Because of this externality, simply comparing information structures solely based on their value for individual decision-making is no longer sufficient to evaluate the value of information in the society.
-This raises a fundamental question: {\it When is one information structure more socially valuable than another?}
+However, in many real-world settings, decision makers do not rely solely on their private signals; they also acquire information from the observed actions of others.
+This creates an information externality: an individual’s decision not only influences their own outcome but also transmits information to future decision makers.
+Because of this externality, simply comparing information structures based on their value for individual decision-making is no longer sufficient to evaluate the value of information in society.

+A motivating example arises in online shopping.\footnote{A similar example is provided in \citet{arieli2023herd}.} Buyers can obtain information about product quality from advertisements or product descriptions on each product page.
+In addition to these signals, buyers often have access to information about the volume of past purchases.
+When deciding whether to purchase a product, buyers use both their private signal and the information based on the popularity of previous buyers.
+As a result, when assessing and comparing advertisements or product pages for their informational efficiency, it is essential to consider the information externalities created by the observability of past purchasing behavior.

-To address this question, we extend \citeapos{blackwell1953equivalent} comparison of information structures to the classical sequential social learning model \citep{banerjee1992simple,bikhchandani1992theory,smith2000pathological}.
+To address the value of information in the society, we extend \citeapos{blackwell1953equivalent} comparison of information structures to the classical sequential social learning model \citep{banerjee1992simple,bikhchandani1992theory,smith2000pathological}.
 In this model, homogeneous agents make decisions sequentially based on the past actions of others (referred to as history) and their own private signals.
-These private signals are independently drawn from an identical information structure.
-Within this framework, we introduce a binary relation over information structures: an information structure is {\it more socially valuable} than another if it yields higher expected payoffs for {\it all} agents, regardless of their preferences, in the presence of social learning.
+These private signals are independently drawn from an identical information structure.\footnote{We discuss extensions to correlated and heterogeneous private signals, as well as heterogeneous decision problems, in Online Appendix \ref{sec:extension}.} Within this framework, we introduce a binary relation over information structures: an information structure is {\it more socially valuable} than another if it yields higher expected payoffs for {\it all} agents, regardless of their preferences and equilibrium realizations, in the presence of social learning.